 A Helicopter Tour

-Few views of Las Vegas are better than that provided by a helicopter tour of the Strip.
+Few views of Las Vegas are better than those provided by a helicopter tour of the Strip.

 Learn more about your options, and price out your flight with Maverick, here.